wtclarke/fsl_mrs/docs/user_docs/nifti_mrs.rst

 Plotting data
 -------------

-:class:`NIFTI_MRS` class provides a plotting method for MR spectra:
+A NIfTI-MRS object has a plotting method for MR spectra:

 .. code-block:: python